The Dark Web, Demystified: Beyond the Shadows of Tor

 The term "dark web" has become synonymous with fear in popular culture, frequently exploited in commercial advertisements that warn users their personal information may be compromised.
-These marketing campaigns, particularly those heard on public radio, often serve to keep users tethered to commercial Internet platforms rather than exploring privacy-focused alternatives.
+These marketing campaigns, particularly those heard on public radio, often serve to keep users tethered to commercial Internet platforms rather than exploring privacy focused alternatives.

 Depending on who you ask, you may get different answers to the question "What is the dark web?"
-It's often equated with illicit activities taking place via the Internet and commonly used when referring to The Onion Routing network, or Tor, for short.
+It is often equated with illicit activities taking place via the Internet and commonly used when referring to The Onion Routing network, or Tor, for short.
 However, this perspective oversimplifies a complex technology with legitimate origins and valuable applications.

-Understanding Internet Architecture: A Foundation
+Understanding Internet Architecture

 • For remote work, we might use Microsoft's proprietary Remote Desktop Protocol (RDP) or Citrix's Independent Computing Architecture (ICA) protocol